Designing the Envelope: Choosing a ventilated facade pattern

 According to the classification made by Christopher Alexander in his book “A Pattern Language” 1977, patterns can be divided into five categories:

-- Applied patterns – surface treatment of the façade such as painting, printing, stencilling, sandblasting, acid-etching, and chemically-treating techniques.
+Applied patterns – surface treatment of the façade such as painting, printing, stenciling, sandblasting, acid-etching, and chemical treating techniques.
 The pattern with the shallowest dimensions of the façade surface.

-- Perforated and cut patterns – can have environmental functions such as light control, room climate through internal permeability and perforation by determining the size and the arrangement of the produced openings.
-The pattern permits not only optimize the practical aspects of the building skin but also the surface with innovative features and a memorable façade look.
+Perforated and cut patterns – can have environmental functions such as light control, room climate through internal permeability and perforation by determining the size and the arrangement of the produced openings.
+Permits not only the optimization of the building’s skin, but also the surface with innovative features and a memorable façade look.

-- Formed and cast patterns – made on moulding, casting or other form shaping methods.
+Formed and cast patterns – made through moulding, casting or other form shaping methods.
 With the development of innovative technologies, architects can work with custom design castings and vast façade design options.